rblades/dhworkbook_master/docs/supporting materials/tei.md

 ### Setting Up Your Workspace ###

-You will use your own machine rather than DHBox for this work.
+You will use your own machine rather than DH Box for this work.

 1. Arrange your workspace so that you have the scanned text of the pamphlet easily visible on one side of your screen.
-2. Open the 'blanktemplate.txt' file in [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom.io/), [Textwrangler](http://www.barebones.com/products/textwrangler/) or [Notepadd++](https://notepad-plus-plus.org/) (or any text editor that understands encoding) and have that on the other side of the screen.
+2. Open the 'blanktemplate.txt' file in [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom.io/), [Textwrangler](http://www.barebones.com/products/textwrangler/) or [Notepad++](https://notepad-plus-plus.org/) (or any text editor that understands encoding) and have that on the other side of the screen.

 The last lines will be
 ```</body></text></TEI></teiCorpus>```.
 Everything you write today should be just above `</body>`.